 According to Beijing-based gallery Long March Space, a Chinese private collector bought one of the eight editions for $100,000.

 Immersive experiences are dramatically enhancing the museums’ storytelling potential.
 VR can make exhibits interactive, put objects in context and show their true scale, and bring an extra dimension to museum exhibitions and collections.
 It is changing the perspective of the viewer and making a genuine connection with them.

 Developing original and fresh virtual reality experiences, museums, galleries, and cultural events demonstrate their desire to innovate and reach a broader public.
 They can also grow their visitor numbers.
 There’s still considerable media interest and excitement about VR for museums, so a new interactive digital exhibition may attract even people that usually are not interested in art or history.
 Those who have visited a gallery or museum in VR will likely want to see the exhibits in real life too.

 Virtual reality museum tours make a museum’s galleries and collections accessible virtually to all with unprecedented ease, especially when the digital content is available online across multiple VR platforms.

 It’s possible to create a VR experience for museums, galleries and individual artists, and other cultural institutes that will be effective both within and outside a cultural institute’s walls.
 If you have ideas for utilizing VR and AR for cultural, educational, or any other purposes, feel free to share them with Onix.
-We can make your dreams a reality – virtual or augmented.
+Our VR museum solution company makes your dreams a reality – virtual or augmented.